 Step-by-Step Photos: How to Mix the Topping and Bake

-Note: The quantity below is 'half' what the inspiring recipe used; the full amount seemed way over the top to me, half was plenty and hardly skimpy for the shallow quiche dish I use to bake this in.
-I use the quantity below even when doubling the beans and the mushroom sauce; how much is needed seems to be a function of the size of the serving dish; 'half' is perfect for that shallow quiche dish.
+Note: The quantity below is "half" that used by the inspiring recipe from Cook's Illustrated; the full amount seemed way over the top to me.
+Half is plenty and hardly skimpy for the shallow quiche dish I use to bake this in.
+I use the quantity below even when doubling the beans and the mushroom sauce; how much is needed seems to be a function of the size of the serving dish; "half" is perfect for that shallow quiche dish.

 1 tablespoon unsalted butter